phR0ze/mixer/README.md

 # mixer
-mix the filenamesin a directory
+mix the filenames in a directory